A variety of types of lamps are used in the University. The following routes should be used for disposal of these:

 Fluorescent tubes, compact low energy and sodium lamps

 These types of lamps contain materials that can be hazardous if released into the environment and as a result they are designated as special waste.
-For more information on identifying special waste see the SEPS .
+If you need help deciding if a lamp is hazardous please contact SEPS.

-In normal circumstances Estates & Buildings staff undertake the replacement of faulty lamps and this service includes the removal of the old lamp.
-In other cases a request for removal of waste lamps should be made by using the Estates & Buildings works line system.
+In normal circumstances Estates staff undertake the replacement of faulty lamps and this service includes the removal of the old lamp.
+In other cases a request for removal of waste lamps should be made by using the Estates Helpdesk system.
 See https://ebweb.cent.gla.ac.uk/helpdesk.

 Some types of equipment lamp also contain hazardous material such as mercury.
-These lamps should also be disposed through the Estates & Buildings works line system and it should be made clear at the time of raising a request for removal that these lamps contain hazardous material.
+Disposal of these lamps should also be requested through the Estates Helpdesk system.
+It should be made clear at the time of raising a request for removal that these lamps contain hazardous material.
 A charge may be applied for large quantities.